juliusgh/NumSim/README.md

 ## Build the code

-To run the simulation, the project must be build first.
+To run the simulation, the project must be built first.
 We provided a debug and a release version for your simulation.

+The following targets are built:

+- `numsim`: **contains the code of the project and runs in serial**
+- `numsim_parallel`: contains only the basic functionality of the second submission and runs in parallel
+- `tests`: contains test cases, which can be uncommented (only built if GTest installed)
+- `compare_output`: compare vtk files against a reference solution

 ### Release